Reflective and Effective Teaching (RET)

 Spring

-2. Provide feedback on the mentee's authentic artifact.
+- Provide feedback on the mentee's authentic artifacts.

-3. Invite the mentee to observe your teaching (if applicable).
+- Invite the mentee to observe their teaching (if applicable).

 RET ePortfolio Spotlight

-An ePortfolio is a “living” electronic portfolio, or collection of teaching-related materials in which you document and illustrate how you have reflected on and evolved in your teaching philosophies, values, practices over time.
-RET participants who complete e-portfolio's often express pride and satisfaction upon completion of the ePtortfolio.
+An ePortfolio is a “living” electronic teaching portfolio, or collection of teaching-related materials in which you document and illustrate how you have reflected on and evolved in your teaching philosophies, values, practices over time.
+RET participants who complete ePortfolios often express pride and satisfaction in their work.

 —Gayathri Subramanian, Department of Psychology